1965 United Nations Security Council election: Rules

 Second, because the Charter amendment specified that the four new seats were to consist of two 2-year terms and two temporary 1-year terms (so that future elections would choose five out of ten members), a secret ballot was held to decide how to assign term lengths to the four new members.
 Out of 114 voting, 59 decided that the General Assembly should choose which two of the four members would get 2-year terms, while 55 decided that the two members should be drawn randomly.

 Third, the four newly created seats were to be elected.
-Due to the previous seat assignments, two new seats would go to Africa, one to Asia, and one to the Western European and Others Group.
+Compared to the 1946 elections, the Charter amendment had created three African seats and one Asian seat; but since the Commonwealth seat was converted to an African seat, the four new seats became two to Africa, one to Asia, and one to the Western European and Others Group.
 After a secret ballot, the four elected members were Nigeria, Uganda, Japan, and New Zealand.

 Fourth, the General Assembly was to decide by a simple majority which two of the four members were to be given 2-year terms.
-After a secret ballot, the 2-year terms were given to Nigeria and Japan.
+After a secret ballot, the 2-year terms were given to Nigeria and Japan, leaving Uganda and New Zealand with 1-year terms that expired in time for the next election.